Cheap Concert Deals, Voucher Codes & Offers on Sale

 - Don’t forget to create a Ticketmaster account.
 Imagine being one of the tens of people to get Adele tickets, only to lose them because you forgot to actually sign up for Ticketmaster beforehand.
 Don’t be that person: Create an account, make sure all of your information (especially payment method!) is up to date, and log in ahead of time

 - Be ready at least ten minutes before a sale begins.
 An unspoken practice of the ticket-selling business is that you never actually sell all your tickets at the appointed on-sale time.
-(Ticketmaster has been in hot water with the Federal Trade Commission for this kind of tactic.)
+(Ticketmaster has been in for this kind of tactic.)
 Even Ticketmaster’s two-year-old countdown clock doesn’t necessarily mean that every ticket goes on sale when the clock runs out.
 According to Slingland, that’s especially true of less-in-demand events.
-One workaround is to sync your device’s clock to Ticketmaster’s clock — their system reportedly runs on time.gov, so yours should, too.
+One workaround is to sync your device’s clock to Ticketmaster’s clock — their system reportedly runs on , so yours should, too.
 (Vulture has reached out to Ticketmaster for comment.

 - Speed matters.
 Syncing your clock with Ticketmaster’s countdown means nothing if you’re still using dial-up.
 (In which case, you have far more problems than buying Drake tickets, my friend.)
 Get on the fastest Wifi or ethernet connection you can find.
 You can even test your speed if you’re unsure